cfaguilera20/100-days-of-code/r2-log.md

 ### R2D3 - Jan 26, 2021

 - LinkBridge - Worked on Stripe integration, I created the endpoints to get the intent data.
 I've an error that I couldn't figured out how to resolve.

+### R2D4 - Jan 27, 2021

+- LinkBridge - Worked on Stripe listing of payment methods, store new payment method, create the stripe customer.